lensesio/stream-reactor/kafka-connect-aws-s3/README-source.md

 You should replace $BUCKET_NAME, $PREFIX_NAME and $TOPIC_NAME with the names of the bucket, desired prefix and topic.

+Please read below for a detailed explanation of these and other options, including the meaning of WITH_FLUSH_COUNT and its alternatives.

+### Auth Mode configuration

+2 Authentication modes are available:

+#### Credentials

 ACCESS_KEY and SECRET_KEY are credentials generated within AWS IAM and must be set and configured with permissions to write to the desired S3 bucket.

-Please read below for a detailed explanation of these and other options, including the meaning of WITH_FLUSH_COUNT and its alternatives.
+    aws.auth.mode=Credentials
+    aws.access.key=ACCESS_KEY
+    aws.secret.key=SECRET_KEY

+#### Default

+In this auth mode no credentials need be supplied.
+If no auth mode is specified, then this default will be used.

+    aws.auth.mode=Default

+The credentials will be discovered through the default chain, in this order:

+> * **Environment Variables** - AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
+> * **Java System Properties** - aws.accessKeyId and aws.secretKey
+> * **Web Identity Token credentials** from the environment or container
+> * **Credential profiles file** at the default location (~/.aws/credentials)
+> * **EC2 Credentials** delivered through the Amazon EC2 container service
+> * **Instance profile credentials** delivered through the Amazon EC2 metadata service

+The full details of the default chain are available on [S3 Documentation](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html)

 ### Source Format configuration